Skip to main content

 Help ILAO open opportunities for justice

 The US government has issued several travel bans during the Trump administration.
 Travel bans can change quickly.
 This FAQ covers the travel bans as of the December 16th, 2025 Presidential Proclamation.
+It also covers the Public Charge visa pause that went into effect on January 21, 2026.

 A travel ban is a rule that limits who can enter the United States.
 Usually, this means people from certain countries cannot come to the US using immigrant or nonimmigrant visas.
 This would be considered a full ban.
 An immigrant visa lets someone become a lawful permanent resident (LPR or green card holder) after entering the US.
 A nonimmigrant visa allows someone to come to the US for a short time and for a specific reason.
 Some bans are partial, which means some people from those countries can still travel to the US.